Home Blood Pressure Monitoring

 - Make real time adjustment of medications

-You can find more information on implementing effective HBPM tied with clinical support programs in the Million Hearts Self-Measured Blood Pressure Monitoring Guide.
+You can find more information on implementing effective programs with the Million Hearts Self-Measured Blood Pressure Monitoring Guide.